Creative Writing – Fiction

 Point of View – decide whether one character will be an observer, or will you switch the point of view as the focus on one character switches to another.

-Scene setting which is done over and over and over again from beginning, raising the stakes repeatedly to the ultimate climax (highest points of tension) of the story — regardless of genre or literary sensibility.
+Scene setting is done over and over and over again, raising the stakes repeatedly to the ultimate climax (highest points of tension) of the story.

 Foreshadowing – the ending should not come as a complete surprise to the reader, provide hints along the way.

-Tropes, or frameworks – basic storyline, often one seen over and over, evergreen situations like ‘boy meets girl, the quest or the marooned’ settings.
+Tropes, or frameworks – basic story-line, often seen over and over, evergreen situations like ‘boy meets girl, the quest or the marooned’ settings are examples.

 Setting – does the location work, is the description putting the reader in the local?
-This includes the scene where the action takes place.
-Worldbuilding – Imaginary futures, researched pasts – the need to provide believable and consistent details about the economy that drives motivation, the potential for hope in the characters, the conflict in beliefs, social problems become obstacles for the hero.
+Location includes the scene where the action takes place.
+World building or Imaginary futures are located.
+Character pasts are researched for the need to provide believable and consistent details.
+The economy drives motivation, potential for hope in the characters, and the conflict in beliefs are shown.
+The social problems become obstacles for the hero.

-Plot – something must be happening that moves the protagonist away from their overall story goal or objective.
+Plot – something happens that moves the protagonist away from their overall story goal or objective.
+Obstacles are provided.

-Conflict: Conflict is something competitive either physically (two armies fighting a war) or mentally (the decision to abort or not).
-Something happens externally or internally, but the results are almost surely external (an army wins, she keeps the baby, he’s happy, etc.)!
+Conflict is something competitive, either physical (two armies fighting a war) or mental (the decision to abort or not).
+Conflict happens externally or internally, but the results are external (an army wins, she keeps the baby, he’s happy, etc.)!
 The bigger the conflict; the bigger the stakes.
-Life and death conflict is arguably the conflict with the biggest result at stake, and that is why there is tremendous conflict when those two results are at odds.
-That is also why they are, in some way, in the vast majority of stories.
+Life and death conflict is the has the biggest result.
+There is tremendous conflict when those life and death are at odds.
+They are in the vast majority of stories.
 The reader will be saying “what happens next” with eager anticipation.